grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Ah, then you are Miss Mai?
 But how did you know who I was?"

-"To be transparent, I did receive a note that you had arrived, and I came out to the hall to try to locate you.
+"To be transparent, I received a note that you had arrived.
+I came out to the hall to try to locate you.
 There is an element of urgency to the job I have for you."

 Percy remembered the dock boss had said she would send word ahead to Miss Mai.
 "Thanks for the transparency.
-I don't like the suggestion of a benign universe that coincidence would have fucking suggested."
+I don't like the suggestion of a benign universe that coincidence would have suggested."

 "Ah yes.
 It's easier to believe the plot and the happenings are motivated by someone's will, eh?
 That it isn't all just random chaos, and the coin-toss sometimes comes up in your favor?"